 Michigan Chestnut Pie

-12 ounces (2 cups) chestnuts, roasted and peeled1 cup granulated sugar
+- 12 ounces (2 cups) chestnuts, roasted and peeled

 Preheat oven to 400 degrees F.